gotham-rs/gotham/examples/routing/README.md

 ## Ordering

-We recommend reviewing Router examples in the order shown below:
+We recommend reviewing our routing examples in the order shown below:

-1. [Introduction](introduction) - An introduction to fundamental `Router` and `Router Builder` concepts to create a routing tree.
+1. [Introduction](introduction) - Introduces fundamental `Router` and `Router Builder` concepts.
-2. [HTTP Verbs](http_verbs) - An example of the Gotham web framework router that shows how to route requests to handlers based on HTTP verbs.
+2. [HTTP Verbs](http_verbs) - Shows how to route requests to handlers based on HTTP verbs.

 ## License